-If you’re a health-conscious Christian who has been praying about your weight and health yet it feels like you’ve still not gaining victory in this area of your life, then this post is for you.
+If you’re a health-conscious Christian who has been praying about your weight and health, yet it feels like you’re still not gaining victory in this area of your life, then this post is for you.

-It is inspired from a great question that a Haven member shared about her frustration with reaching out to God for help with her eating.
+It is inspired by a great question that a member shared about her frustration with reaching out to God for help with her eating.
 I pray that her question and my insights resonate with you too.

 L.C. said, “I need some help.
 I seem to be at a crossroads.
-Every morning I make pleas for help and ask God to forgive me for my previous day’s sins, and I look for a verse to help me throughout the day as I go.
+Every morning I make pleas for help and ask God to forgive me for my previous day’s sins, and I look for a verse to help me as I go throughout the day.

 Instead of going to Him each day feeling bad, go to Him with love and thanksgiving for what He has done and is doing in your life.

 Secondly, I suggest you let go of all YOUR expectations and faulty beliefs about what your answered prayers should look like when you approach God.
-If you believe that because you’ve prayed, you should never experience another food craving then that you’re belief but not necessarily God’s strategy for healing and deliverance for you.
+If you believe that because you’ve prayed, you should never experience another food craving, then that’s your belief, but not necessarily God’s strategy for healing and deliverance for you.

-Ask yourself, ‘if God took away the cravings right now, can you say with confidence that you have dealt with the underlying issues?’
+Ask yourself, ‘If God took away my cravings right now, can I say with confidence that I have dealt with the underlying issues?’
 Remember, the cravings are not the ’real’ issue—they only point you to a deeper issue and it’s the deeper issue that you need to continually be bringing before God.
-It’s the deeper issue that is keeping you from loving God with all your heart and being loved by Him.
+It’s the deeper issue that is keeping you from loving God with all your heart.

 So, your role in this entire process is to:

 1. Believe and trust that you have been healed and transformed.

 2. Continue to submit this journey to Him every day with humility, praise, and thanksgiving—even when you don’t feel like it.